lisp-mirror/eql5/examples/M-modules/quick/painted-item/README.txt

 Use QQuickWidget here, because QQuickView would crash (e.g. on Windows).

-You need to tell QML-SET to call |update| after any change to data which QML:PAINT depends on.
-Only in this exceptional case there is no way to do it implicitly using QML.
+Always set an "on<Property>Changed: update()" handler in QML for properties which QML:PAINT depends on:

+in QML:

+    property string color: "coral"; onColorChanged: update()

+Now changing the QML properties from Lisp will repaint the item:

 Examples:

-    ;; pass T as last argument for repainting

-    (qml-set "left" "color" "transparent" t)
+    (qml-set "left" "color" "transparent")

-    (qml-set "right" "ellipse" '(40 40 20 20) t)
+    (qml-set "right" "ellipse" '(40 40 20 20))

 HELP